markijbema/kilocode/.changeset/empty-ghosts-carry.md

 "kilo-code": patch
 ---

-fix mermaid syntax errors automatically by calling the LLM
+add a button to fix mermaid syntax errors by calling the LLM